KeeUka/Java-JNI-Examples/Example1/README.md

   Not that I am running on OS X. You might want to find a suitable command depending on your operating system.

-  Note that you need to name it with a prefix 'lib' and a file extension .jnilib.
+  Also, you need to name it with a prefix 'lib' and a file extension .jnilib.
   In our case libhello.jnilib.
 If you don't, in step 6 you wouldn't be able to link the library.
 6. To run the program, use this command